greenelab/deep-review/all-sections.md

 radiology images [@x6HXFAS4].
 Datasets that require many of the same types of features might be used for initial training, before fine tuning takes place with the more sparse biomedical examples.
-Though the analysis hasn't yet been attempted, it's possible that analogous strategies may be possible with electronic health records.
+Though the analysis has not yet been attempted, it is possible that analogous strategies may be possible with electronic health records.
 For example, features learned from the electronic health record for one type of clinical test (e.g. a decrease over time in a lab value) may transfer across phenotypes.